StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

 See `Microsoft documentation on DNS-Based Discovery <https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-adts/7fcdce70-5205-44d6-9c3a-260e616a2f04>`_

-By consequences, the answer to this query will contain interesting information about the infrastructure:
+By consequence, the answer to this query will contain interesting information about the infrastructure:

 .. code-block:: JSON